HMS Childers (1812): Royal Navy service

 From December 1813 onwards, she was under Commander John Brand Umfreville.

+For the rest of the conflict, she was with a flotilla of ships operating off the Gulf coast.
+(Note: 'The Childers having joined me [at Pensacola] on the 6th [September 1814] from New Providence with a further supply of arms, ammunition etc for the Indians as also a small supply of flour for the squadron.')
 In September 1814, she took part in the first, unsuccessful attack on Fort Bowyer.
 (Note: Arsene Latour mistakenly named as the fourth vessel present during the Battle of Fort Bowyer, rather than Childers, and this error has persisted in some accounts.
 James, in mentioning the many inaccuracies of Latour's book in relation to the failed attack on Fort Bowyer, does refer to Latour 'misnaming one vessel'.)
-For much of the autumn, Carron was at Pensacola, until General Andrew Jackson's numerically superior forces expelled the British in the battle of Pensacola at the start of November 1814.
+The final contribution was to embark a field piece, some sick marines and provisions, to allow the remaining marines to march to Pensacola without hindrances, which was appreciated by the artillery officer.
+(Note: '[Our artillery detachment] retreated about four miles... he recommended our retreating to Pensacola on this I did not hesitate to embark the howitzer which the lieut. of the Childers handsomely offered to take to the schooner, together with about seven or eight sick men, and such provisions, as was not convenient for men to carry on the March.')
+For much of the autumn, Carron was at Pensacola, until General Andrew Jackson's numerically superior land forces expelled the British flotilla after the battle of Pensacola at the start of November 1814.

-n 27 January 1815 Childers left Nassau, Bahamas, escorting a convoy to Britain.
+On 27 January 1815 Childers left Nassau, Bahamas, escorting a convoy heading to Britain, Childers moored at Bermuda the following week.
+On 21 May Childers departed Bermuda, and arrived at Portsmouth on 23 June 1815.

 Commander Richard Wales assumed command in October 1815, in the Leeward Islands.
 Lieutenant Edward W. Corry Astley (acting) assumed command in September 1816 while Wales was ill, giving up command on Wales's return.
 During Astley's command, yellow fever attacked the crew of Childers, forcing him to bring her into English Harbour, Antigua, with only 15 men available for duty.
 According to The Naval Chronicle, within a month she lost over 35 officers and men dead from fever.

 In January 1817 Commander Amos Freeman Westropp assumed command.